 • Do not use marijuana in any form in the presence of your child(ren).

 While marijuana has been legalized at the state level in many states across the country for both medicinal and recreational purposes, CPS may still impose consequences depending on when, where and how you use it.
-It is important to keep in mind the contexts in which it could get you into trouble with CPS: supervision of your child(ren), potential exposure to your child(ren), during pregnancy and in the home.
-If you don’t, CPS could substantiate a case against you, take you to court or even worse- remove your children and place them in foster care, kinship care or an institution.
+The family and juvenile courts could still penalize you for it.
+It is important to keep in mind the contexts in which it could get you into trouble: supervision of your child(ren), potential exposure to your child(ren), during pregnancy and in the home.
+If you don’t, custody and visitation could be at risk, allegations could be substantiated against you, or even worse- removal of your children and placement in foster care, kinship care or an institution.
+Family and juvenile court judges still scrutinize drug use when children are present- independent of legality.
+It falls under the subjective ‘best interests of the children’ the courts use to justify such decisions.
 Don’t let it get that far.
-By avoiding situations where your child(ren) could potentially be exposed to marijuana as CPS defines it, you can preserve your rights and protect your family at the same time.

 Skip to content